Our musical director David Rudd (M.A., L.R.A.M.)

-The band is delighted to announce the appointment of David Rudd as leader.
-We are very fortunate that David, who is a very experienced band trainer and musician has taken on this position.
-David is following from a fine tradition of excellent leaders, and will bring his extensive experience and personality to the role.
+We are very fortunate that David, who is a very experienced band trainer and musician took on the position of Bandmaster in September 2015.
+David is following from a fine tradition of excellent leaders, and is bringing his extensive experience to the role.
+The band is benefitting from David’s leadership; practices are most enjoyable and our music making is improving too.
 Please see David’s bibliography below:

 David was born in Portsmouth and attended Portsmouth Citadel Corps from childhood where his interest in music was developed.
 He is a fifth generation Salvationist and his grandparents were Salvation Army Officers.
 His father, Dennis Rudd, was the principal cornet of the Portsmouth Citadel band for some twenty years.
 David was given his first cornet by his great uncle at the age of 7 and one of his first public solo performances was in a concert chaired by Eric Ball.
 Graduating through the Young People’s Band, David became a member of Portsmouth Citadel Band, establishing his place as a cornet soloist.
 During his early years he was influenced by one of the movement’s most revered bandmasters and musical leaders – Harold Nobes.
 In fact as a small boy, David could often be seen on the front row of concerts and meetings, imitating the style of this great conductor.